-The unicorn whale narwhal is a fascinating Sea creature, that unicorn fans are especially fond of.
+The unicorn whale narwhal is a fascinating sea creature, that unicorn fans are especially fond of.
 Obviously, the reason for this can be found in the large “unicorn horn” narwhals possess.
-But what is a narwhal?
 Today, we are going to learn 23 epic narwhal facts.

-We are going to leave the enchanted forest for a while, and take an epic trip to the freezing Arctic waters.
-That is where we will find the unicorn whale.
+We are going to leave the enchanted forest for a while and take an epic trip to the freezing Arctic waters.
+That is where we will find the unicorn whale narwhal.

 1. What Is a Narwhal?

-Narwhal and beluga whale, its closest relative, are the only two existing species of the Monodontidae family.
+Narwhal and beluga whales, their closest relative, are the only two existing species of the Monodontidae family.
 There are known cases of narwhals and beluga whales mix-breeding.